 If you supplement your outdoor walks with a treadmill, set it on an incline.

 Check it several times a day to keep you on track.
 If you notice you have fallen behind in your set goals, looking back on your steps gives you time to make up the difference.
 Many phones and other devices will have a pedometer built in to an existing program or app, or you always have the option to carry a traditional pedometer with you too.
 You have it, so use it!

 Work Your Upper Body

 Most of us move our arms when we walk at a brisk pace, but there are more beneficial things we can do.
 Even when it’s freezing outside, don’t walk with your hands in your pockets.
 Instead, bend your elbows at a 90-degree angle and move them back and forth keeping them close to the body.
 It will help tone your arms and burn more calories too.
 This simple change can have enormous benefits.

 It’s important to balance your walking exercise with how much you eat.
 It is great that you are walking, but if you consume more calories than you are burning, you won’t drop the weight.

 Consider a deficit of 500 calories a day to see the loss of a pound a week.
-There are plenty of effective and healthy options out there, including those that can help you lose 10 pounds in 3 weeks if you remain diligent about your diet.
+There are plenty of effective and healthy options out there.

 Eating healthy vegetables and fruits, lean meats, and avoiding processed foods is a good place to start.
 Ask Agave Surgical Specialists for additional diet plans or tips to help you lose weight while you walk.